redhousestudio/redhousestudio.github.io/_projects/project1912-Michele.md

   - img: project1912-image08-thumb.png
 ---

-[Francesco Catitti](https://www.instagram.com/thekatoo/) ordered me to record and mix the piano part of the new album of Michele Bravi.
-I flew to Venice a few weeks later and was welcomed by my family I never met before.
-We worked in the beautiful [Basement studio](https://www.instagram.com/thebasementvicenza/) on all the parts played by [Andrea Manzoni](https://www.instagram.com/andreamanzoniofficial/).
-The whole process felt like a family diner and we had so much fun creating this magic together.
+[Francesco Catitti](https://www.instagram.com/thekatoo/) ordered me to record and mix the piano parts and help with the sound and emotional layering of the new album of [Michele Bravi](https://www.instagram.com/michelebravi/).
+I flew to Venice a few weeks later and was welcomed by my Italian family.
+We worked in the beautiful [Basement studio](https://www.instagram.com/thebasementvicenza/) on all the parts played by the amazing person and performer [Andrea Manzoni](https://www.instagram.com/andreamanzoniofficial/).
 I will never forget the good food and inspiration of this dream team.

 First single is out!